Tarasova-AI/AI-annotation-framework/08_Prompting_and_automation.md

-# Prompt-Driven Annotation and Semi-Automation
+# Prompt-driven annotation and semi-automation
 *How to scale human-in-the-loop systems without losing quality*

 ---